ahmedatef-98/Java-Backend-Mentorship/VTS/README.md

 - Easy to use, intuitive, and intelligent
 - Clear screen distribution items that show employee available/consumed/planned balances
-- Manager view to see summery for his/her team’s vacations

 ### Constraints (Validations)